 Good Shepherd supports and cares for the community at Hilltop Lutheran Neighborhood Center whose mission is to provide supplemental educational activities for children in the Hilltop area of Wilmington in a safe and nurturing environment.
 We support them with our gifts of benevolence, adopt-a-child program at Christmas, Thanksgiving meal donations and our scarf and mitten tree during the holidays.
 There are other volunteer opportunities directly at the center as well.

 The facilities and grounds of the Lutheran Church of the Good Shepherd are an asset to the community and serves as not only a place of worship but a location that allows us to see Christ in our community at work.
 As members of the community and the world it is important that we maintain the beauty of the property and to operate the property in a manner that is responsive to global change with the lowest possible carbon footprint and with the lowest maintenance costs.
-It is our responsibility as a church community to spend limited resources in a responsive manner and to impact our global community in positive ways with as little negative impact as possible.

 Our property team keeps the building working and updated for our rapidly changing world.
 The team meets once a month.